orionlang/orion/docs/BOOTSTRAP.md

 **Semantics:**
 - Structs are value types (passed by value, copied)
 - Fields accessed with `.` operator
-- Fields immutable (no mutation in bootstrap)
+- Fields immutable (no field mutation, but variables can be reassigned)

 ### 2.4 Sum Types (ADTs)